We receive a lot of questions from people interested in our Kickboxing program.

-Do I Need Equipment?
+Do I Need Equipment for a Kickboxing Workout?

 For your first kickboxing workout, we provide you with gloves and hand wraps.
-Afterward, you can purchase a Kickboxing Kit at the ProShop that contains 12 oz. boxing gloves, hand wraps and an X3 Sports bag to carry your gear.
+Afterward, you can purchase a Kickboxing Kit at the ProShop that contains 12 oz. boxing gloves, hand wraps, and an X3 Sports bag to carry your gear.
 If you need to rent gear in the future, we can help you with that.
 In all cases, our experienced trainers will guide you through exactly what you need and how to best use the equipment.

 What Are Hand Wraps For?

 During your kickboxing workout, you’ll be punching heavy bags.
 Hand wraps are used to provide wrist support and knuckle padding inside the boxing glove so that you can hit to your heart’s desire without injuring your hands.
 They also prevent friction between your hand and the glove so you won’t get blisters.
 Plus, you feel pretty cool when you put them on.